 - Scratching through the litter alleviates boredom for the chickens

-- A lot of work up front to rake and gather the leaves
+- It’s a lot of work up front to rake and gather the leaves

 - Your neighbors will think you’re insane when they see you stealing bags of leaves from their curb